Syrph/BCB_2022/_sources/intro.md

 ## Introduction

-The practicals for Biodiversity and Conservation Biology aim to introduce basic concepts and skills to conduct macroecology research.
-Each practical will introduce new skills using the computing language `R`, popular among ecologists.
-Most focus is on phylogenetic methods used in comparative analysis between species, but you will also learn the basics of GIS in `R`, a highly valued skill in research and conservation.
+The practicals for Biodiversity and Conservation Biology aim to introduce basic concepts and skills to conduct macro-ecology research.
+Each practical will introduce new skills using the computing language 'R', popular among ecologists.
+Most focus is on phylogenetic methods used in comparative analysis between species, but you will also learn the basics of GIS in R, a highly valued skill in research and conservation.

 ### Getting started

-There is a single zip folder containing all the data for the practicals that you should download first (ideally before the first practical).
-This also contains the install.R script that will help set up your `R` session for macroecology research.
+Each practical has it's own project in `RStudio Cloud`.
+This is an online resource that allows us to run code through a web browser.
+The benefit using `RStudio Cloud` is that all the data and packages are pre-installed, and will work on everyone's laptops regardless of computing power.
+If you'd prefer to work on your own laptop you can download the data from blackboard.
+However, some code may take much longer to run on your own computer.
+If you find it's taking too long, it's always easy to convert back to `RStudio Cloud` later.

 Mac users may need to install `GDAL` on their laptop.
 This is software for handling spatial data, which R uses and is preinstalled on Windows.
 This can be